LifeIsGoodMI/Unity-A-Star/README.md

 **Instructions**

   1. Throw the AStarMaster component on a Game Object.
-  2. Throw the Actor component on a Game Object representing your Entity to follow the constructed path. *You're good to go!*
+  2. Throw the Actor component on a Game Object representing your Entity to follow the constructed path.
+  3. Asign the actor Game Object to the actor field of the AStarMaster component. *You're good to go!*

 Note: No visuals included, you might want to visualize the grid for example. (e.g. using Unity's low level Graphics library)